-- 10.2 Recessed luminaires shall be of type and be installed in accordance with NZBC Acceptable Solution C/AS1 to C/AS6 Section 7.4. - 10.3 Insulation materials must maintain a clearance of 100 mm to undefined recessed luminaires in existing buildings.
+- 10.2 Recessed luminaires shall be of the type specified and installed in accordance with NZBC Acceptable Solution C/AS1 or C/AS2, Section 7.4. - 10.3 Insulation materials must maintain a clearance of 100 mm to undefined recessed luminaires in existing buildings.